lortimer/dhs-trusted-tester-courses/ 01 Section 508 What is it and Why it is Important.md

 They are used when the hardware and software standards don't explicitly cover something.

+Equivalent Facilitation
-DEFINITION: Equivalent Facilitation = Using an alternate design or technology that results in "substantially equivalent or greater accessibility and usability" by users with disabilities THAN WOULD BE PROVIDED BY the hardware or software requirements.
+: Using an alternate design or technology that results in "substantially equivalent or greater accessibility and usability" by users with disabilities THAN WOULD BE PROVIDED BY the hardware or software requirements.

 ### Web Content Accessibility Guidelines (WCAG) 2.0